Maybe Gov. Christie would help Point Borough's Sandy-flooded neighborhoods if he would do one simple thing: see them.

 Why is it important for the governor to know what type of damage hit the Borough?
 Because maybe then he will help the Borough of approximately 20,000 residents fight some of the flood zone designations laid out by the Federal Emergency Management Agency (FEMA), Schroeder said.

-Last Friday, Christie made an announcement that the state is adopting the new FEMA map.
 However, Schroeder is hoping that acceptance was geared more toward house elevations, but leaves some negotiating room when it comes to the flood zone designations.

 Besides that, he would like the governor to view the damaged areas to see if there are any other ways the state can help.